tetris245/tetris245/README.md

 Changes for future version 1.3

 * New command: ggts to enter ggts training in asylum for a specified time.
 More than 180 minutes is possible.
-* Updated the background command
+* Updated the background and relog commands
 * Improved texts and simplified options for the outfit command